 Pilot Program service delivery will begin in 2022 and operate in three regions of the state - two in eastern North Carolina and one in western North Carolina.
 Medicaid managed care enrollees residing in the Pilot Program regions who meet eligibility criteria-at least one qualifying physical/behavioral health condition or I/DD needs and one qualifying social risk factor-may be eligible to receive nonmedical services to address needs in the domains above.
 All Tailored Plans operating within a Pilot Program region will be required to participate in Pilot program implementation.
-Pilot Program services will be delivered by a network of human service organizations (HSOs) established and managed by Healthy Opportunities Network Leads (NLs) that have contracts with all Standard Plans and Tailored Plans in their Pilot Program region.
-The Tailored Plans will have discretion to determine when to authorize Pilot Program services for those who meet eligibility and service specific eligibility criteria, subject to Department guidelines.
+Pilot Program services will be delivered by a network of human service organizations (HSOs) established and managed by Healthy Opportunities Network Leads (NLs) that have contracts with all Standard Plans and Tailored Plans in their Pilot Program services for those who meet eligibility and service specific eligibility criteria, subject to Department guidelines.